daifukusensei/rp2350a-433mhz-controller/README.md

 ## What you need

-- Waveshare RP2350A running CircuitPython 10.x
+- Waveshare RP2350A running CircuitPython 10.x (can likely work with other RP2350 devices with USB host support)
 - A 433 MHz receiver module (XY-MK-5V) wired to **GP28**
 - A 433 MHz transmitter module (FS1000A) wired to **GP29**
 - A USB keyboard plugged into the RP2350A's USB host port